custom-components/wienerlinien/README.md

 This platform is using the [Wienerlinien API](http://www.wienerlinien.at) API to get the information.
+The icons used for the sensor are taken from the [official iconset of Wiener Linien on Open Data Austria](https://www.data.gv.at/katalog/dataset/fd3b5bee-bef4-4acd-8ea8-fc9d24aa024f)
 'Datenquelle: Stadt Wien – data.wien.gv.at'
 Lizenz (CC BY 3.0 AT)